U.S. – California Pay Transparency Reporting Law Guide

 Consistent with the EEOC’s EEO-1 Report filing requirements, an employer with fewer than 100 employees is required to file if owned or affiliated with another company, or there is centralized ownership, control or management (such as central control of personnel policies and labor relations) of more than one company so that the group legally constitutes a single enterprise, and the entire enterprise employs a total of 100 or more employees.

-Importantly, the SB 1162 law requires that an employer that has 100 or more labor contractors (such as through a staffing agency) must also submit a separate pay data report for those labor contractors (the Labor Contractor Report).
-Employers must disclose the name of every staffing agency they use to supply these contractors and “labor contractors shall supply all necessary pay data to the private employer,” according to the text of SB 1162.
+Importantly, Section 12999 requires that an employer that has 100 or more labor contractors (such as through a staffing agency) must also submit a separate pay data report for those labor contractors (the Labor Contractor Report).
+Employers must disclose the name of every staffing agency they use to supply these contractors and “labor contractors shall supply all necessary pay data to the private employer.”

-The law amends the existing SB 973 law to remove the previously mentioned option for employers to submit an EEO-1 report instead of this pay data report.
-SB 1162 eliminates consolidated reports for employers with multiple establishments and as such, requires employers to file a separate pay data report for each location.
+The amendments made by SB 1162 eliminated consolidated reports for employers with multiple establishments and as such, requires employers to file a separate pay data report for each location.

 Employers submit their pay data reports through the California Civil Rights Department’s (CRD) online portal yearly.

-Deadline: Pay range disclosures must be appended to job listings and pay records for established employees by Jan.
-1. The portal for pay data reporting opens Feb.
-1 and the annual deadline to submit payroll and labor contractor employee reports is the second Wednesday of May (May 14, 2025).
+Deadline: Pay range disclosures must be appended to job listings and pay records for established employees.
+The portal for pay data reporting opens Feb.
+1 and the annual deadline to submit payroll and labor contractor employee reports is the second Wednesday of May.

 California also amended the California Equal Pay Act in 2015.
 Now codified as California Labor Code Section 1197.5, California recognizes a standard of equal pay for substantially similar work.
 The California Equal Pay Act, as amended, prohibits employers from paying employees less than “employees of the opposite sex, or of another race, or of another ethnicity for substantially similar work” according to the Department of Industrial Relations.